Azusa Pacific University System

 Criminal Justice Program Requirements

 This course provides students with an introduction and overview of the system of criminal justice operating in the United States today.
-Emphasis will be placed on the definition and enforcement of law, policing strategies, judicial systems, sentencing strategies and correctional practices.
+Emphasis will be placed on the definition and enforcement of the law, policing strategies, judicial systems, sentencing strategies, and correctional practices.
 Additionally, career opportunities and orientation will also be covered.

 This is an introductory course in the study of crime and criminal behavior Crime typology, concepts of crime, law, and criminology.
 Theories of crime causation are also examined.

-This course explores the profession of the police officer.
+This course explores the profession of a police officer.
 It includes the organization of law enforcement systems, the police role, police discretion, and police-community interaction.
 This course also considers crime prevention and control, and major problems and needs of law enforcement.

 This is an elementary course in basic statistical concepts.
-Students are introduced to the understanding and use of necessary computational procedures to attain the basic skills in the following: frequency distributions, graphs, central tendency, variability, normal curve, probabilities, correlation, hypothesis testing, and chi square.
+Students are introduced to the understanding and use of necessary computational procedures to attain the basic skills in the following: frequency distributions, graphs, central tendency, variability, normal curve, probabilities, correlation, hypothesis testing, and chi-square.
 Understanding and use of the above statistics are stressed over mathematical development.

 This course addresses basic elements and concepts of substantive criminal law, including defining crimes and developing criminal laws; considering legal issues affecting punishment, and how criminal law impacts victims of crime.

-This course prepares students to identify and examine ethical issues in the criminal justices system from a biblical perspective.
+This course prepares students to identify and examine ethical issues in the criminal justice system from a biblical perspective.
 The course addresses some of the broader policy and legal issues confronting the American criminal justice system, including crime control versus due process considerations, the law enforcement subculture, law enforcement corruption, and ethical leadership issues.